Automatic Prometheus metrics discovery with Docker labels

 Vincent Bernat

-Akvorado, a network flow collector, relies on Traefik, a reverse HTTP proxy, to expose HTTP endpoints for services implemented in a Docker Compose setup.
+Akvorado, a network flow collector, relies on Traefik, a reverse HTTP proxy, to expose HTTP endpoints for its Docker Compose services.
 Docker labels attached to each service define the routing rules.
 Traefik picks them up automatically when a container starts.
-Instead of maintaining a static configuration file to collect Prometheus metrics, we can apply the same approach with Grafana Alloy, making its configuration simpler.
+Instead of maintaining a static configuration file to collect Prometheus metrics, we apply the same approach with Grafana Alloy.

 Traefik & Docker#